Coordinator of Student Employment

 Undergraduate students employed in FWS jobs receive wages subsidized by federal government funds.
 Eligibility for undergraduate FWS is based on your financial need and is granted to you as part of your financial aid package and based upon your filing of the Free Application for Federal Student Aid (FAFSA).
 Students must have FWS as part of their financial aid in order to apply for FWS positions.

-FWS students are paid directly by employers so FWS is not applied as a credit on a student's semester bill.
+FWS students are paid directly (via a paycheck) by employers so FWS is not applied as a credit on a student's semester bill.

 Some additional details undergraduate students should know:

 During the interview and hiring process for on-campus jobs, you will be required to complete student employment paperwork, and to provide documentation to the Office of Human Resources.
 Federal regulation requires you to submit an "employment eligibility form," (called an I-9 form) if you plan to accept either a FWS position or a temporary service position on campus.
 Fulfilling such requirements before your first day of work assures a paycheck is issued every two weeks.
 For more information or questions about forms and documents, please contact the Office of Human Resources at (607) 777-2187 or Couper Administration Building (AD) 244.

 Off-campus FWS jobs (Binghamton University Student Employment Initiative)

 The Binghamton University Student Employment Initiative is a collaborative program with of Financial Aid Services and the Greater Binghamton/Southern Tier New York community.
 For more information, click here >>